-NRA Publications will present its annual Golden Bullseye Awards and Golden Bullseye Pioneer Award at an invitation-only breakfast on Friday, April 10, during the 2015 NRA Annual Meetings & Exhibits in Nashville, Tennessee.
+NRA Publications will present its annual Golden Bullseye Awards and Golden Bullseye Pioneer Award at an invitation-only breakfast on Friday, May 20, during the 2016 NRA Annual Meetings & Exhibits in Louisville, Kentucky.

-"We are pleased to announce the winners of the 2015 Golden Bullseye Awards," said Doug Hamlin, Executive Director of NRA Publications.
-"This year's winners exemplify what NRA members want in their shooting and hunting equipment—outstanding performance, innovative design and value.
-A new category for 2015—the Women's Innovation Product of the Year—highlights the importance of what has become the fastest-growing segment in the firearm marketplace.
-We congratulate those who have created the industry's best new products and look forward to recognizing them in Nashville."
+“We are pleased to announce the winners of the 2016 Golden Bullseye Awards,” said Doug Hamlin, Executive Director of NRA Publications.
+“This year's winners exemplify what NRA members want in their shooting and hunting equipment—outstanding performance, innovative design and value.
+We congratulate those who have created the industry’s best new products and look forward to recognizing them in Louisville.”

 To qualify for consideration for a Golden Bullseye Award, the product must have been: